AndriyKalashnykov/dlib-docker/README.md

 # dlib-docker
-Docker image with DLib development environment
+DLib Docker image for linux/amd64 and linux/arm64 with custom c++ and DLib build from sources